samcondon4/PyLabTools/docs/user_guide/data_output/standard.rst

 Overview
 ---------

-| While SPHERExLabTools supports output to many file types, the principles of how experiment data is organized for
+| While PyLabTools supports output to many file types, the principles of how experiment data is organized for
   archival are common to all types.
 As described in :ref:`Fundamentals <user_guide/fundamentals/index:Fundamentals>`, data is generated and sent out for archival via :ref:`Procedures <user_guide/fundamentals/index:Procedures>`.
 Execution of an **individual procedure** generates data which is wrapped into a **Record**.
 A **procedure sequence** is a set of multiple procedures which execute in a loop to